 The TD compared the calculated annual average concentrations for each targeted VOC to their respective long-term AMCVs to evaluate the potential for chronic health and vegetation effects.
-Annual average concentrations of 46 VOCs at the Oak Park and Solar Estates CCAQP autoGC monitoring sites and the Corpus Christi Palm TCEQ autoGC monitoring site, as well as the annual average benzene concentration at the CCNET Corpus Christi Huisache monitoring site, were reported to be below their respective long-term AMCVs.
+Annual average concentrations of 46 VOCs at the Solar Estates CCAQP autoGC monitoring site, as well as the annual average benzene concentration at the CCNET Corpus Christi Huisache monitoring site, were below their respective long-term AMCVs.
+Although the deactivation of the Oak Park autoGC monitor precluded evaluation of 2016 annual averages, samples collected from the preceding 12 months (from June 2015 through May 2016) did meet the 75% data completeness objective and annual average concentrations of all analytes were below their respective long-term AMCVs.
+Therefore, adverse health effects would also not be expected to occur at the Oak Park monitoring site prior to its deactivation.

 The reported annual average concentrations of the 84 VOCs evaluated at the TCEQ canister monitoring sites (i.e., Corpus Christi Huisache, Corpus Christi Hillcrest, and Dona Park) were also below their respective long-term AMCVs.
 The reported annual average concentrations of the 17 VOCs evaluated at FHR monitoring sites were below their respective long-term AMCVs.
 With the exception of EDC, all reported annual average concentrations at the five Formosa Plastics Corporation monitoring sites were below their respective long-term AMCVs.
 Exposure to VOC concentrations below their respective long-term AMCVs would not be expected to result in long-term adverse health or vegetation effects.
 Further discussion about the reported annual EDC concentrations that exceeded the long-term AMCV is provided below.